sea-lang/sea/doc/guide.md

 // inline int life() { return 42; }
 ```

-To define multiple hashtags, group them in parenthesis:
+To use multiple hashtags, group them in parenthesis:

 ```sea
 #(inline, static)